-This great recipe for ground beef taco meat is what I like to call, “the world’s best,” thanks to its unique flavors.
+This great recipe for ground beef taco meat is a family favorite, thanks to its unique flavor combination.
 This is a MomAdvice Pinterest favorite and, after you try this, you will see why!

 Here is what I have discovered…this taco meat is the best taco meat in the world- truly!
 I make this recipe a few times a month and we rarely have any leftovers.

-The recipe is yet another recipe that comes from one of the most invaluable cookbooks on my kitchen shelf, “The America’s Test Kitchen Family Cookbook” Pairing this with their homemade chicken enchiladas & homemade enchilada sauce would take a Mexican-themed dining experience to a whole new level!
+This easy taco meat recipe is adapted from one of my favorite cookbooks, “The America’s Test Kitchen Family Cookbook.”
+Pairing this taco meat with their homemade chicken enchiladas & homemade enchilada sauce would, certainly, take your Mexican fiesta to a whole new level.

 - 1 tablespoon vegetable oil

-- 3 garlic cloves, minced (I use a tablespoon of the bottled minced garlic)
+- 3 garlic cloves minced (I use a tablespoon of bottled minced garlic)

 - 2 tablespoons chili powder (adjust to your personal taste)